Status : Published Published On : Nov, 2023 Report Code : VREP3032 Industry : Energy & Power Available Format : Page : 200

 Recent Development by Key Players

-In October 2023, BMW, Sasol, and Anglo American Platinum Ltd. Announced a strategic partnership focused on the development of a South African hydrogen car infrastructure that will help drive the manufacture and use of the vehicles.
+BMW, Sasol, and Anglo American Platinum Ltd. Announced a strategic partnership focused on the development of a South African hydrogen car infrastructure that will help drive the manufacture and use of the vehicles.
 BMW will provide its X5 H2 fuel cell sport utility vehicle, while Sasol will supply green hydrogen, and Anglo American Platinum will supply platinum-group metals used in fuel cell manufacturing.

 Key Players Covered in the Report

-Ballard Power Systems, Plug Power, FuelCell Energy, Bloom Energy, ITM Power, Hydrogenics, PowerCell Sweden, AFC Energy, Horizon Fuel Cell Technologies, Ceres Power, Doosan Fuel Cell, Toshiba Energy Systems, Nedstack, Toyoto, Honda, Hyundai, SFC Energy, McPhy, Nuvera Fuel Cells, Arcola Energy, Loop Energy, GreenHydrogen, and H2Scan.
+Ballard Power Systems, Plug Power, FuelCell Energy, Bloom Energy, ITM Power, Hydrogenics, PowerCell Sweden, AFC Energy, Horizon Fuel Cell Technologies, Ceres Power, Doosan Fuel Cell, Toshiba Energy Systems, Nedstack, Toyota, Honda, Hyundai, SFC Energy, McPhy, Nuvera Fuel Cells, Arcola Energy, Loop Energy, GreenHydrogen, and H2Scan.

-The hydrogen fuel cell market report offers a comprehensive market segmentation analysis along with an estimation for the forecast period 2023–2030.
+The hydrogen fuel cell market report offers a comprehensive market segmentation analysis along with an estimation for the forecast period 2025–2030.

 Segments Covered in the Report